Do I Belong is a question that hums beneath the surface for many of us:

 This question isn’t always shouted, it can arise in subtle ways.
 It shows up:

-- as hesitation before speaking,
+- as overthinking before speaking,

 - as anxiety when walking into a group,